42KeV/bulbs/README.md

 A year later, jeff decided to create his own version of Bulbs.
 A harder, better, faster, stronger version of Bulbs.
 This resurrection of a dead forum engine, who was abused by its maintainer came after the founder(s) of New Free Games Forum grew tired of using the ravaged perl monstrosity known as Gossamer Forum.
 In a drunken rage Bulbs was reborn and a large shadow cast upon Gossamer Forum; it has finally met a true rival, one that won't be so easily defeated.

 ## Is it ready for production yet?
-Nope, the current release version is: **0.2**, still have a shit ton of stuff to iron out.
+Sure, it's secure AFAICT but there is still a shit ton of stuff to iron out.

-## Is it secure?
-I dunno, maybe.
-Probably not.

 ## Requirements
 * Python 3.4+